appsignal/sql_lexer/README.md

 ## Command line

-There's a utitily included to sanitize a sql query in a file to facilitate testing:
+There's a utility included to sanitize a sql query in a file to facilitate testing:

 ```